 It is not an easy task for the immune system to target cancer cells, this is largely due to the nature of cancer cells itself becoming altered and expressed in a way that our immune system does not recognize cancer cells as foreign.
 There are limitations on the immune system’s ability to fight cancer on its own, as many individuals with healthy immune systems still develop cancer.
 Sometimes the immune system recognizes the cancer cells, but the response might not be strong enough to destroy the cancer.

-To overcome this, researchers have found ways to help the immune system recognize cancer cells and strengthen its response so that it will destroy them.
+To overcome this, researchers have initiated ways to support the immune system distinguish cancer cells and reinforce its response so that it will terminate them.

 Types of immunotherapy